cyborgoat/gemstones-react/README.md

 ## UI Libraries

 - [shadcn](https://ui.shadcn.com/) – Open-source, beautifully designed React components built on Radix UI and Tailwind CSS.
 Highly customizable, intended as a foundation for your own design system.
+- [DaisyUI](https://daisyui.com/) – A plugin for Tailwind CSS that adds a set of pre-designed components, making it easy to build beautiful UIs.
 - [Magic UI](https://magicui.design/): 150+ free and open-source animated components and effects for React, TypeScript, Tailwind CSS, and Motion.
 Includes landing page templates, advanced UI effects, and seamless integration with shadcn/ui.
 Designed for design engineers to build beautiful, interactive sites quickly.
 - [HyperUI](https://www.hyperui.dev/) – Free, open-source Tailwind CSS v4 component library.
 Includes a wide range of application and marketing components for dashboards, eCommerce, and more.
 No install or setup required.
 - [Material Tailwind](https://www.material-tailwind.com/) – Open-source library of React components inspired by Material Design, built with Tailwind CSS.
 Includes 460+ components, color palettes, and Figma design files.